 |Routine Electronic Notification||Percent of Hospitals with Capability|

-Over one-half of all non-federal acute care hospitals routinely electronically notify a patient's primary care provider upon his entry to the hospital's emergency department -- an 8 percentage point increase from 2013.
-54 percent of all hospitals routinely electronically notify primary care providers inside the hospital's system; whereas, 29 percent of all hospitals routinely electronically notify physicians outside the hospital's system.
+Three in five non-federal acute care hospitals routinely electronically notify a patient's primary care provider upon his entry to the hospital's emergency department - an over 50 percent increase since 2012.
+Fifty-seven percent of all hospitals routinely electronically notify primary care providers inside the hospital's system; whereas, 30 percent of all hospitals routinely electronically notify physicians outside the hospital's system.

-For more information on Hospital Health Information Exchange, please read ONC Data Brief #24, Health Information Exchange among U.S. Non-federal Acute Care Hospitals: 2008-2014.
+For more information on Hospital Health Information Exchange & Interoperability, please read ONC Data Brief #36: Interoperability among U.S. Non-federal Acute Care Hospitals, 2015.